 The dachshund is an energetic, lovable dog breed with an endearing personality and is known for its varied coat texture and color, short legs, floppy ears, and big chest.
 It's affectionately called a doxie, wiener dog, hotdog, or sausage dog, this breed of short stature leaves a lasting impression.
-The dachshund is bred as standard or miniature size, but traits of this breed are similar for both sizes.
+The dachshund is bred as standard or miniature size, but traits of this breed are similar for both.